i-am-grub/VRxC_ELRS/README.md

 #### Show Post-Race Results : CHECKBOX

 The pilot will be shown results when they finish the race.
-It is recommeded to have pilots turn off `Post Flight Results` in Betaflight so the results won't be overridden when the pilot lands.
+It is recommended to have pilots turn off `Post Flight Results` in Betaflight so the results won't be overridden when the pilot lands.

 #### Race Stage Message : TEXT